Ratakor/zpotify/README.md

 ## Performance

-2x times faster than the only good alternative [baton](https://github.com/joshuathompson/baton)!
+More than 2x times faster than the only good alternative [baton](https://github.com/joshuathompson/baton)!
 ```
 % cat run
 #!/bin/sh